-The flyer starts out all right, saying that barking can be a sign that the dog is stressed.
-But then it goes on to say, in the very first bullet point, that dogs who bark at “birds, dogs, people, falling leaves, or clouds” are “nuisance barkers.”
+The flyer starts out all right, saying that barking can be a sign the dog is stressed.
+But then in the first bullet point, it says that dogs who bark at “birds, dogs, people, falling leaves, or clouds” are “nuisance barkers.”
 How very sad for the dogs who are scared of any of those things and are barking out of fear.
 Especially given the tools above, whose main functions are to startle and scare.

-You can be pretty sure that a company that advertises that it uses no treats does not employ desensitization/counter conditioning as a training technique.
-This is the established and mostly widely accepted treatment for fear in dogs.
+You can be pretty sure that a company bragging about using no treats does not use desensitization/counter conditioning as a training technique.
+This is the established and most widely accepted treatment for fear in dogs.

 As they reach maturity, most dogs will naturally protect their owners when needed and where necessary…

-So when the problem behaviors have been removed, you supposedly get a dog who will be an asset: it will guard your family.
-It doesn’t explain how the dog, if he has been successfully punished for barking, will magically know that in the stranger danger situation (and only then), barking and protection are suddenly desirable.
+So when the problem behaviors have been removed, you supposedly have a dog who will guard your family.
+It doesn’t explain how the dog, if he has been punished for barking, will magically know that in a stranger danger situation (and only then), he should bark.

-The idea that dogs can intuitively recognize truly threatening humans dies hard, even in the force free training community.
-I have no doubt that there are some dogs who can perceive a real threat from a human.
+The idea that all dogs can intuitively recognize a threatening human dies hard.
+I have no doubt there are some dogs who can perceive a real threat from a human.
 They are way more perceptive than we are in so many ways.
-And of course, many breeds have been selectively bred for protection.
+And of course, some breeds have been selectively bred for protection.

-But I’m sorry, that probably doesn’t go for Susie the noisy sheltie or Boomer the baying beagle.
-Once I learned how many things the average undersocialized dog is bothered by, I let go of the idea that the average dog can safely make decisions about whom to object to.
+But that probably isn’t true for Susie the noisy sheltie or Boomer the baying beagle.
+And any undersocialized dog (and there are tons of them) is going to see threats everywhere.
 Undersocialized dogs may be as likely to attack a toddler, a man with a beard and hat, or somebody on crutches as they are someone who is threatening actual violence.
-It’s scary that anybody is promulgating the idea that dogs as a general rule can make decisions about when aggression might be acceptable.
+It’s scary that Bark Busters is promulgating the idea that we should leave it to dogs to decide when aggression might be acceptable.

-A trainer friend points out that although Bark Busters mentions “demand barking” in the list of problems, they fail to point out that that is generally created and certainly maintained by the humans who reinforce it.
+Another problem is the inclusion of “demand barking,” in the list of problems.
+Bark Busters fails to point out that demand barking is maintained by the humans who reinforce it.
 It’s a problem we usually create, whether we know it or not.
-But that fact doesn’t fit into the rank reduction model.
-And the result is especially sad.
-As long as the humans don’t become aware of the ways that they reinforce barking, the dog will likely receive attention and harsh treatment alternately for the same behavior.
+Dogs do what works.
+One of the first things I successfully trained my rat terrier Cricket was to stop barking for her meals.
+After I learned some basics about behavior science, I stopped reinforcing the barking (which was being reinforced by her whole meal!) and started reinforcing her for being quiet.
+I, a novice trainer, did this in a few sessions over a week’s time.
+No more demand barking after four years of it.
+But the idea that we humans need to change our behavior doesn’t fit into the rank reduction model.
+The result is especially sad.
+As long as humans don’t become aware of the ways they reinforce barking, the dog will likely receive reinforcement and punishment alternately for the same behavior.

 The Biggest Myth

-I’m afraid the biggest myth involved with Bark Busters is the idea that the training methods they appear to use are benign ones.
-Using some very basic premises about learning theory, one can state some of the likely effects of this casual use of aversives.
+But the biggest myth is the idea that the training methods Bark Busters focus on are benign ones.
+They are not benign.
+Using some basic premises about behavior science, one can state some of the likely effects of this casual use of aversives.

-- Your dog is quite likely to become scared of you;
+- Your dog may become scared of you;

 - Or (more) scared of the thing they were barking at in the first place;